adala-wanyande/portfolio/README.md

 # My Portfolio (V2)

 Welcome to my portfolio!
 This website showcases my skills, experience, and projects.
+This portfolio has been deployed using Netlify and you can access it [here](https://adalawanyande.netlify.app/).

 ## Credits
 The design of this portfolio was inspired by [Brittany Chang's portfolio](https://brittanychiang.com/).
 I would like to express my appreciation for her creative work, which served as inspiration for this project.